TransmitSecurity/react-native-ts-idv/README.md

 ## Example project setup
 1. In your project, navigate to `example/src/config.ts` and configure the clientId and secret using the credentials obtained from the Transmit portal.
+2. Configure your Client ID in the SDK configuration `.plist` file for iOS, and/or `strings.xml` for Android.
-2. Ensure you have all the necessary dependencies by running `yarn` in both the module's root folder and the example root folder.
+3. Ensure you have all the necessary dependencies by running `yarn` in both the module's root folder and the example root folder.
-3. Run the example app on a real device using Xcode or Android Studio.
+4. Run the example app on a real device using Xcode or Android Studio.
 Alternatively, execute `yarn example ios` or `yarn example android`.

 > **Important Security Note: Never store your `secret` in a front-end application.**
 >